Man charged in New York with hate crimes for attacking Asian women

-NEW YORK (AFP) - A man who violently attacked seven Asian women in New York over the span of three hours in February has been charged with "hate crimes", Manhattan's district attorney said on Monday (April 4).
+NEW YORK • A man who violently attacked seven Asian women in New York over the span of three hours in February had been charged with "hate crimes", Manhattan's district attorney said.

-On Feb 27, 28-year-old Steven Zajonc assaulted and beat the women in the eastern and central parts of the island of Manhattan, said Alvin Bragg.
+On Feb 27, between 6pm and 9pm, 28-year-old Steven Zajonc assaulted and beat the women in the eastern and central parts of the island of Manhattan, said Mr Alvin Bragg on Monday.

-Zajonc "selectively ambushed seven Asian women in separate assaults, some of which he struck from behind - for no other reason than their perceived race", Bragg said.
+Zajonc "selectively ambushed seven Asian women in separate assaults, some of which he struck from behind - for no other reason than their perceived race," Mr Bragg said.

 The victims all suffered facial injuries, and one was hospitalised with a concussion.